Gaussian approximation for sums of region-stabilizing scores: Non-diffuse intensity measures and unbounded scores

 As discussed in the introduction, in addition to working with general stabilization regions, our approach generalizes results in \cite{LSY19} in two more ways.
 First, we allow for non-diffuse intensity measures and, second, we can consider score functions that do not have uniformly bounded moments over $x \in \XX$.
 In this section, we demonstrate this with two examples.
 In Example~\ref{ex:1}, we consider a Poisson process on the two dimensional integer lattice with the counting measure as the intensity, which is non-diffuse.
 We derive a quantitative central limit theorem for the number of isolated points in this setup.

 In Example~\ref{ex:2}, we consider isolated vertices in a random geometric graph built on a stationary Poisson process on $\R^d$, where two points are joined by an edge if the distance between them is at most $\rho_s$ for some appropriate non-negative function $\rho_s$, $s \ge 1$.
 Poisson convergence for the number of such isolated vertices in different regimes has been extensively studied, see, e.g., \cite[Ch.~8]{pen03}.
 But, instead of considering the number of isolated vertices, we consider the sum of values for a general function evaluated at locations of isolated vertices, for instance, the logarithms of scaled norms.
 As the logarithm is unbounded near the origin, the score functions do not admit a uniform bound on their moments.
+We note here that in both the examples below, it should be possible to work with a binomial process as well, once a result paralleling our Theorem~\ref{thm:Main} is proved in this setting.
+As mentioned in the introduction, this can be done by following the scheme in \cite{LSY19} suitably adapted to incorporate general stabilization regions.